 Delightful anecdote #4

-My niece called my husband “Uncle Stand,” after I married my husband.
+My niece called my husband “Uncle Stand,” after we were married.
 My younger two nephews followed suit.
 I’d forgotten about it, since they call him Stan now.

 The flights were uneventful the day we moved to Mexico.
 No one was sick and everything went quite smoothly.
 We were last off the plane when we landed in Mexico, mostly by design.
-Since we had two kids, two carseats, and four carry on bags, we let everyone else go before us.
+Since we had two kids, two car seats, and four carry on bags, and three checked bags, we let everyone else go before us.
 Our arrival day was a holiday in Mexico, so while our plane was full with business travelers (and maybe some retirees), there was only one customs agent working.
 Getting through customs took forever that day.

 After you are through and collect your baggage, there is a button to press.
 If you get a green light, you head to the right, where the agents open your baggage and glance through it.
 If you get the red light, you head left, get your baggage scanned by the scanner AND opened by the security agents.
 I watched everyone go through with their green light.